The Top Five Alternative History Novels Written by Women

 In Ha’penny Britain has become a dictatorship.
 An unholy alliance of all those opposed to fascism, from die-hard monarchists to the IRA, attempts to assassinate the Prime Minister.

-Half a Crown is set in 1960.
+Walton sets half a Crown in 1960.
 Fascist Britain is holding a peace conference in London to partition the world with the two other major powers, Germany and Japan.
-All three country’s leaders are attending, giving the resistance one last chance to snatch victory from the jaws of defeat…
+Leaders from all three countries are attending, giving the resistance one last chance to snatch victory from the jaws of defeat…

 Jo Walton twists a common alternative history cliché, Nazi victory, and proposes a much more subtle and realistic scenario.
-Her characters are well-drawn and the books are also beautifully written.
+She draws characters well, and she writes beautifully.

 A great trilogy.

 When the FBI director is murdered shortly after the assassination of President Kennedy, a New York cop investigates.
 They discover that the establishment is more concerned with keeping the FBI director’s secret files from emerging than bringing the murderers to justice.

 The Enemy Within, written by Kristine Kathryn Rusch and published in 2014, is set in the nineteen sixties.
 It looks at the implications of revealing the compromising secrets held by long-time FBI Director, J. Edgar Hoover.
 In reality, Hoover’s secretary destroyed most of his secret files after his death in 1972.
 The US Government declassified the few remaining files only in the early twenty-first century.

 This alternate history scenario is the backdrop to a combination of murder mystery and political thriller that ties in with the conspiracy theories surrounding the assassination of JFK.